 Shoes Off the Floor

-Having a clear floor can really open things up and let the space breath so you won’t try to avoid it like the plague.
+Having a clear floor can really open things up and let the space breathe so you won’t try to avoid it like the plague.
 When your walk-in closet floor is free of clutter, the room feels bigger.
-There are a myriad of different types of shoe racks and shoe storage, including simple storage cubes you can purchase through Ikea or Target.
+There are many different types of shoe racks and shoe storage, including simple storage cubes you can purchase through Ikea or Target.

 One of the best solutions is angled shelves with shoe fences.
-They give you the ability to easily visualize all of your shoes without worrying about them sliding off onto the floor.
-Organize them by color so you’ll know right where to head to make your choice.
-The result is a boutique-style of display that is elegant.
+They allow you to easily visualize all of your shoes without worrying about them sliding off onto the floor.
+Organize them by color so you’ll know where to head to make your choice.
+The result is a boutique-style display that is elegant.

-That’s all well and good for your pumps, killer heels and tennies, but won’t always work so well for your tall boots.
-Using small clip hangers can keep the boots upright, preventing any creases from forming.
+That’s all well and good for your pumps, killer heels and tennies, but it won’t always work so well for your tall boots.
+Small clip hangers can keep the boots upright, preventing creases from forming.

 Make It Home

 It may seem counter-intuitive to decorate your closet, but the more you make it an organic living space, the more likely you are to keep it neat and clean.
 You don’t have to break the bank with luxurious wallpaper.
 A fresh, bright coat of paint will do the trick.

 Including a mirror inside the closet serves a two-fold purpose.
 It can bring more light into the room, allowing for better visibility.
 It can also make your life easier.
 With a mirror in your closet, you do no need to run out into the hallway every time you want to check your outfit or see how a piece of jewelry works with an ensemble.